OutSystems/docs-howtos/src/development/build-multi-tenant-app/build-multi-tenant-app.md

 #### Managing Tenants and End-Users

-To understand how to implement a back office where the IT team can manage tenants and users **across all tenants**, check the TenantManagement eSpace.
-This is a Single-tenant eSpace since it does not enforce data isolation
+To understand how to implement a back office where the IT team can manage tenants and users **across all tenants**, check the TenantManagement module.
+This is a Single-tenant module since it does not enforce data isolation

 ![ ](images/build-multi-tenant-app_5.png)

-Even though end-users are isolated from tenant to tenant, the TenantManagement eSpace implements a screen to list all end-users independently of their tenant.
+Even though end-users are isolated from tenant to tenant, the TenantManagement module implements a screen to list all end-users independently of their tenant.
 This is accomplished by using the ‘Show Tenant Identifier’ property.

-In the TenantManagement eSpace, take special attention to the: Group, Group_Role, Group_User, User, User_Effective_Role and User_Role Entities.
+In the TenantManagement module, take special attention to the: Group, Group_Role, Group_User, User, User_Effective_Role and User_Role Entities.
 These Entities are red, signaling that the ‘Show Tenant Identifier’ (found on the Advanced tab of Entities’ properties) is checked, thus the Entities explicitly **ignore tenant isolation** restrictions.

 ![ ](images/build-multi-tenant-app_6.png)

-For example, since the User Entity has the ‘Show Tenant Identifier’ checked, the TenantManagement eSpace is able to manipulate all end-users data, independently of the tenant they belong to.
+For example, since the User Entity has the ‘Show Tenant Identifier’ checked, the TenantManagement module is able to manipulate all end-users data, independently of the tenant they belong to.
 This property should only be used in exceptional situations, such as this one.

 #### Managing IT Users

-Finally, the BackOfficeUsers is a Single-tenant eSpace that supports IT users management.
-End-users created in this back office have access to the TenantManagement eSpace.
+Finally, the BackOfficeUsers is a Single-tenant module that supports IT users management.
+End-users created in this back office have access to the TenantManagement module.

 ![ ](images/build-multi-tenant-app_7.png)